How to Find the Right Blush for Your Skin ToneApril 21, 2020

 For Sculpted Cheeks

 Make a fish face and apply a cool matte shade into the hollows of the cheeks with an angled blush brush.
 To do, start at the top of the ear and drag the brush down to right before the underside of the apple.
 Boom: definition.

 For a Youthful Glow

 To match the shade you'd naturally flush, take a selfie post-workout and try to find a similar blush shade.
-Apply that color starting at the apple of your cheek and blending down towards your jaw line, using your fingers to blend it in if it's a cream blush.
+Apply that color starting at the apple of your cheek and blend down towards your jaw line, using your fingers to blend it in if it's a cream blush.
 Or, use a larger, fuller blush brush if the texture is powder.